preciofishbone/OmniaDocsG2/pages/page-collections/move-page-collection/index.rst

 Move Page Collection
 =============================================

-If youre setup contains more than one publishing app you can move a page collection to another one.
+If your setup contains more than one publishing app you can move a page collection to another app.
 You do it this way:

 1. Select the main node in the page collection.
 2. Open the menu bottom right and select MOVE TO.